History KS3 / GCSE: ClueTubers – In an urban environment

 Encourage the transference of this enquiry based approach to the site under study.
 The films should prepare students to look out for key details in order to make connections and reach reasoned judgements.

-This clip is suitable for teaching at Key Stage 3/4 and GCSE in England, Wales and Northern Ireland and National 4 and 5 in Scotland.
+This short film is suitable for teaching at Key Stage 3/4 and GCSE history in England, Wales and Northern Ireland and National 4 and 5 in Scotland.